TomarVgithub/College-webpage/README.md

 # College-webpage-design
- NOTE: This repository is no longer related to the live college website, therefore the requests made here for content addition/modifiation are ineffective.
+ NOTE : This repository is no longer related to the live college website, therefore the requests made here for content addition/modifiation are ineffective.

 # navigation using a hybrid approach.
 # robust search functionality.